 Sorry, Netflix fans.
-All that binge-watching, it turns out, makes your brain grow old before its time.
-Researchers at the Northern California Institute for Research and Education in San Francisco looked at the television-viewing habits of more than 3,000 participants over a quarter-century — and the results don’t look good for folks who spend long hours in front of the screen.
+All that binge-watching could make your brain grow old before its time.
+A study in the online edition of JAMA Psychiatry looked at the television-viewing habits of more than 3,000 participants over a quarter-century — and the results don’t look good for folks who spend long hours in front of the screen.

 Take note, TV lovers: Learn more about how Binge-Watching Shows May Be Bad for the Brain